nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 >Use case ends

 2b.
 There is no previous mutating command

 > 2b1.
 Doist shows an appropriate message
 > Use case ends

+### Use Case: Mark task as finished

+**MSS**

+1. User types in the command to mark a task as finished
+2. Doist marks the task as finished, and displays a success message

+Use case ends.

+**Extensions**

+2a.
+The command format is invalid

+>2a1.
+Doist shows an error message
+>Use case ends

+2b.
+Task is already finished

+> 2b1.
+Doist shows an appropriate message
+> Use case ends